A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: The robust multiclass TPMSVM-type model

 \end{linenomath} This concludes the proof. \end{proof}

-If no uncertainty occurs, $\varepsilon_i=0$ for all $i\in\mathcal{X}$ and thus the robust model \eqref{robust_linear_tractable} reduces to the deterministic model \eqref{multiclass_linear_TPMSVM}.
+If no uncertainty occurs in the training samples, $\varepsilon_i=0$ for all $i\in\mathcal{X}$ and the robust model \eqref{robust_linear_tractable} reduces to the deterministic model \eqref{multiclass_linear_TPMSVM}.
 We notice that model \eqref{robust_linear_tractable} is a convex nonlinear optimization model due to the presence of the $\ell_{2}$- and $\ell_{p'}$-norm of $w_c$.
-The quadratic term $\norm{w_c}_2^2$ can be easily transformed from the objective function to the constraints by introducing auxiliary variables $t_c$, $u_c$, $v_c\in\mathbb{R}$ (\cite{QiTianShi2013}), leading to: \begin{linenomath}
+However, the quadratic term $\norm{w_c}_2^2$ can be easily transformed from the objective function to the constraints by introducing auxiliary variables $t_c$, $u_c$, $v_c\in\mathbb{R}$ (see \cite{QiTianShi2013}), leading to: \begin{linenomath}

 \end{linenomath}